hughrun/ephemetoot/docs/options.md

 ## Specify the config location (--config)

 By default ephemetoot expects there to be a config file called `config.yaml` in the directory from where you run the `ephemetoot` command.
-If you want to call it from elsewhere (e.g. with `cron`), you need to specify where your config file is:
+If you want to call it from elsewhere (e.g. when using `cron`), you need to specify where your config file is:

 ```shell
 ephemetoot --config '~/directory/subdirectory/config.yaml'